 A blisteringly fast Brazilian right-back whose explosive runs defined an era at São Paulo and earned him a coveted spot on the 2006 World Cup squad.

-Cicinho, born Cícero João de Cézare, was a footballer who embodied the term 'wing-back.'
-In the mid-2000s, he emerged as one of the most exciting full-backs in the world, a perpetual motion machine racing up and down the flank for São Paulo.
-His game was built on searing pace, technical daring, and a cross that could slice through a defense.
-This form propelled him to the Brazilian national team and a high-profile move to Real Madrid in 2005, where he was seen as a long-term successor to the legendary Michel Salgado.
-His time in Spain, however, was marred by injuries and fierce competition, preventing him from securing a permanent starting role.
-Later spells at Roma, Sampdoria, and back in Brazil showcased flashes of his old brilliance, but consistency became elusive.
-Despite a career that didn't fully scale the heights his early promise suggested, at his peak, Cicinho was a thrilling spectacle, a defender whose primary instinct was always to attack.
+Cicinho, born Cícero João de Cézare, emerged as one of the world's most exciting full-backs in the mid-2000s.
+Racing up and down the flank for São Paulo, he combined searing pace with technical daring and precise crosses.
+This form earned him a spot on the Brazilian national team and a 2005 move to Real Madrid, where he was expected to succeed Michel Salgado.
+Injuries and fierce competition limited his starting role in Spain.
+Later spells at Roma, Sampdoria, and back in Brazil showed flashes of brilliance, but consistency eluded him.
+At his peak, he was a defender whose primary instinct was to attack.

 1965–1980